 However, this figure is for guidance only, and the number of hours required may vary according to local curricular practice and the candidates' prior experience of the subject.

-7.2 Recommended prior learning
+Recommended prior learning 7.2

 Candidates beginning this course are expected to have had prior contact with isiZulu at school and/or in their community.

 7.3 Progression